afajl/sy/docs/cmd.rst

 Running commands
 ================

 This module contains functions for running system commands.
-The difference between this module and the standard :mod:`subprocess` is that it is easy to use and all functions support setting a timeout.
+The main difference between this module and the standard :mod:`subprocess` is that it is easy to set a timeout and all output is captured even if a timeout occurs.
+Also it is easier to use.

 Examples